 • Taste preference: Does your diet support your personal taste preference?
 If you enjoy fattier foods then your diet should account for that.
 If you enjoy carb-based foods, then you probably shouldn’t be using a ketogenic diet.

-• Quirks: I didn’t really know what to call this, so we’re going with quirks.
-Do you enjoy cheat meals or higher calorie days?
-Or maybe having fasting days?
+• Quirks: I didn’t know what to call this so we’re going with quirks.
+Do you enjoy higher calorie days?
+Or fasting?
+Or cycling calories?
 Then your diet should account for this.

 • Autonomy/choice: The overall enjoyability of the diet will be predicated on whether it was your choice.
 (Refer back to quadrant 2 of the How Dumb Is Your Diet Graph).